New opening: Palermo Hub - Via Messina 7/d - Palermo

 For digital assets with financial value—such as cryptocurrencies, architectural projects, literary works intended for publication, professional videos or photos—a last will and testament is the more appropriate tool.

 Given the complexity of the subject, it may be helpful to consult a firm specialized in inheritance matters, such as Agenzia delle Successioni, which can provide guidance and assistance to heirs.
-The first consultation is free and can be requested by filling out a form.
+The first consultation can be requested by filling out a form.

 Customer Service